bob123456678/TrainControl/Readme.md

-# Marklin Train Control
+# Marklin Central Station 2/3 Train Control

 This program allows you to use your computer to easily control your entire Marklin layout.
-It connects to a Central Station 2/3 over the network.
+It connects to a Central Station 2, 3, or 3 Plus over the network.
 It is primarily designed for users with a large layout / many locomotives, as the standard Marklin UI makes many common tasks (such as quickly switching between locomotives) overly tedious.

 Under the hood, this program implements the Marklin CAN protocol and can therefore also be used to fully automate a layout.
-Layout and locomotive information is automatically downloaded from the CS2/CS3.
+Layout and locomotive information is automatically downloaded from the CS2/CS3, with some layout limitations on the CS3 (see below).

 ![UI screenshot: locomotive control](assets/interface3.png?raw=true)